What to do in Orange?

 Every Thursday morning, the streets and squares of Orange city centre come alive and host one of the largest markets in Vaucluse.
 Discover the scents and colours of the region's delicious and beautiful produce on the market gardeners' stalls.

-UNESCO World Heritage Site The Roman Theatre
+UNESCO World Heritage The Ancient Theatre

-Built during the reign of Augustus in the 1st century BC by veterans of Julius Caesar's Second Legion, the Théâtre Antique is a striking testimony to Roman civilisation.
-It is one of the best-preserved Roman theatres in the world and still features its impressive outer wall (or stage wall) with its original elevation: 104 metres long and 35 metres high.
+Built during the reign of Augustus in the 1st century BC by the veterans of Julius Caesar’s Second Legion, the Ancient Theatre is a striking testament to Roman civilization.
+It is one of the best-preserved Roman theatres in the world and still features its impressive outer wall (or stage wall) with its original elevation: 104 meters long and 35 meters high.

-Discover these authentic vineyards and take part in a wine tasting.
+Embark on a journey to discover these authentic vineyards and take part in a wine tasting.

 The giant of Provence The Mont Ventoux